Hearing protection, loss of hearing or Tinnitus

 The next thing, noise cancelling?

 Well I’ve considered noise cancelling solutions.
 But that means an even bigger investment.
-The supplier used now offers noise cancelling with custom molded plugs.
+The supplier used now offers noise cancelling with custom moulded plugs.
 For an outrageous price.
 So I don’t think that will happen unless they come down in price.

 Besides, I don’t listen to music when I ride.
 I don’t take phone calls.
 Like it quiet, don’t like disturbance of any kind that can take focus away from riding.
 Plus it’s vitally important to be able to hear external sounds, like sirens, horns etc. Some of noise cancelling solutions have, supposedly, a tendency to pump, or create oscillation.
 For instance, if you open up or close the visor.